dbosk/copilot/reviews/reviews-iticse21.md

 ----------- Value -----------
 SCORE: 2 (New perspective, issue, approach, or problem definition)
 ----------- Suggestions -----------
+[Fixed!]
 I think you also have to add the "Keywords" and "CCS" sections.

-On page 2, directly following the top two bulleted items on the top, change "Student's" to "Students", and then change "co-pilots experience" to "co-pilot's experience" (in the first bullet, starting "You are not alone", in the second bulleted list on p.
+[Fixed!]
+On page 2, directly following the top two bulleted items on the top, change "Student's" to "Students",

+[Fixed!] and then change "co-pilots experience" to "co-pilot's experience" (in the first bullet, starting "You are not alone", in the second bulleted list on
+p.
 2).

 ----------- Overall evaluation -----------
 SCORE: 5 (Clear Accept: Content, presentation, and writing meet professional norms; improvements may be advisable but acceptable as is)